krisleech/chalk_dust/README.md

 by allowing models to subscribe to activity feeds published by other models.

 Every time an activity occurs it is copied to all subscribers of the target of that activity.
-This creates an activty feed per subscriber (more data) which scales better and allows additional features such as feed to delete/hide activity items.
+This creates an activty feed per subscriber.
+This results in more data but scales better and allows additional features such as the ability of the subscriber to delete/hide activity items.

-Each can object can optionally have multiple feeds, for examples "work" and "family".
+Each publisher can create multiple feeds by means of topics.
+For example a user might publish activities with topics of 'family' or 'work'.

 [![Code Climate](https://codeclimate.com/github/krisleech/chalk-dust.png)](https://codeclimate.com/github/krisleech/chalk-dust)
 [![Build Status](https://travis-ci.org/krisleech/chalk-dust.png?branch=master)](https://travis-ci.org/krisleech/chalk-dust)